Friday 6 March 2020

 6 weeks, with the possibility of a contract extension

-No specific location, eg they can work remotely
+No specific location, for example they can work remotely

 Organisation the work is for